Huang–Lao: Mawangdui silk texts

-Other specialists, such as Robin Yates and Edmund Ryden, interpreted the four manuscripts as mutually incompatible texts deriving from diverse philosophical traditions.
+Other specialists, such as Robin D. S. Yates and Edmund Ryden, interpreted the four manuscripts as mutually incompatible texts deriving from diverse philosophical traditions.
 Paola Carrozza refers to this approach as "different authors, different times, and different places."

 Consequently, many of the interpretations of the nature and characteristics of Huang-Lao Taoist thought that have been based on a reading of the Mawangdui manuscripts are debatable, since they are based on the assumption that these texts form an integral whole and are really affiliated with Huang-Lao.

 Philosophical interpretations

 Sinologists have long disputed the nature of Huang–Lao philosophy.
 Before the 1973 Mawangdui excavation, some western interpretations of Huang–Lao were fanciful.
 For instance, Herbert J. Allen proposed that since Han prince Liu Ying practiced both Huang–Lao and Buddhism, Huang–Lao did not mean Huangdi and Laozi, but "Buddhists (literally Yellow-Ancients, perhaps so-called from the colour of their garments)."
 Following the Mawangdui discoveries, the "Huang-Lao craze" in scholarship has significantly reshaped our understanding of early Daoism.